-I am plagued with a persistent, nagging fear that I do not know enough and spend a large portion of my time reading or learning about the world I live in.
-I enjoy researching facts, ideas, concepts, and viewpoints, and adapting them to solve a problem.
+I am plagued with a persistent, nagging fear that I do not know enough and love to research facts, ideas, concepts, and viewpoints, and adapt them to solve a problem.

-I never thought of myself as an artist even though literature and music have always been my first loves.
+Literature and music have always been my first loves.
 I was blessed with excellent teachers throughout my life and I thank them for it.
-I graduated from college with a major in business administration, and later earned a Master’s degree in Commerce majoring in accounting.
-Looking back after about 40 years, I guess accounting offered me better prospects for earning an affordable living than any other field I might have chosen.
+Ironically, I graduated from college with a major in business administration, and later earned a Master’s degree in Commerce majoring in accounting.
+Looking back after over 3 decades, I have no regrets.
+I still have time for literature and music.

-The report of the Personality Test does make sense, perhaps, since my interests and achievements were focused in the creative process.
+My interests and achievements are focused in the creative process.
 I love the company of creative people, working together in small teams, and creating something new by combining resources – ideas, concepts, knowledge, talent, materials, technology, funds, and effort.
 I get a buzz when I’m around such people.
 Perhaps that’s why I enjoy working with small businesses and in small groups.
 That’s usually where the creative action is.